Phlebotomists collect blood and samples from patients for laboratory testing or for blood banks.

 - work in laboratories, particularly in the specimen reception area

-Phlebotomists need to be reasonably fit and healthy, as they stand for most of the day.
+Phlebotomists need to be reasonably fit and healthy, as they spend long periods standing.
 They also need to have good hand-eye co-ordination for finding veins when taking blood samples.

 Phlebotomists need to be registered with the Medical Sciences Council of New Zealand.